From Luke's diary

 She had just been promoted as a secret services agent, when the fallen airplane was discovered.

-Hybrids were the only people with some sixamian blood who were allowed to remain in the Sim Nation, as they didn't have anything different from humans than their skin color, yet many of them decided to move out together with us.
-This meant that they were the only ones who could move around both the Sim Nation and New Sixam without drawing any attention on them.
+Hybrids were the only people with some sixamian blood who were allowed to remain in the Sim Nation, as they didn't have anything different from humans other than their skin color, yet many of them decided to move out together with us.
+This meant that they were the only ones who could move around both the Sim Nation and New Sixam without drawing any attention to them.
 And this made them the perfect spies.

 On the one hand I was relieved, her job had been so dangerous for months and she had been removed from that position before getting injured, or worse.
 Yet, I could fully understand her frustration as well.
 Her job was fundamental to maintain the stability of our country, she gave her best for months and that wasn't enough.
 Everyone would have been humiliated in such a situation, and I and the girls did our best to try to cheer her up a bit.